Who’s confused by whose confusion?

 That apostrophe, once spotted, never stood a chance, but in its wake there remains an indelible mark testifying to its former corporeality.
 It is no longer an apostrophe, but it is evidently not nothing; I call this mark the apostrophantom.

 This blend describes what it denotes, and also serves to honour the much-maligned genre (superhero comics) that inspired it.
 Compared with the apostrofly, the apostrophantom is an elusive creature, a rare typographical spectre.
-Yet it exists — we have seen it with our own eyes, and now we have evidence to persuade the sceptics.
+And now we have evidence of its existence.

-By the way, if the internal monologue illustrated above disturbs you, you wouldn’t be the only one.
-But rest assured that the relationship between Batman and Robin (AKA Carrie) was chaste, and that the writer knew what he was doing.
+(By the way, if Batman’s internal monologue disturbs you, you wouldn’t be the only one.
+But his relationship with Robin (aka Carrie) was chaste, and the writer knew what he was doing.)